Minor updates: September 28, 2023

 The information received to comply with this policy shall be handled confidentially, to the extent possible and/or as described in this policy, unless public disclosure is part of the management plan or such disclosure is required by the University, federal regulations or sponsoring agencies.

-14. External Reporting Requirements [additional guidance]
+14. External Reporting Requirements

 To the extent required, the dean or his/her designee shall report applicable information to appropriate governmental or sponsoring agencies or others as required.
+Reporting of financial conflicts of interest are completed in accordance with applicable federal or state regulations or agency requirements, based on reporting procedures.

 Violations of this policy may subject the covered individual to corrective actions or other sanctions as deemed appropriate by the vice chancellor for research in consultation with the dean of the appropriate school.